 Sharks have a much more powerful bite and far deadlier teeth than dolphins.

-Shark vs Dolphin: Senses
+Shark vs Dolphins: Senses

 Dolphins have an amazing sense of hearing, decent vision, and the ability to utilize echolocation that detects other creatures with amazing precision.